Film: Terminology

 The terminology used for describing motion pictures varies considerably between British and American English.
-In British usage, the name of the medium is "film".
-The word "movie" is understood but seldom used.
-Additionally, "the pictures" (plural) is used semi-frequently to refer to the place where movies are exhibited, while in American English this may be called "the movies", but it is becoming outdated.
+In British usage, the name of the medium is film.
+The word movie is understood but seldom used.
+Additionally, the pictures (plural) is used somewhat frequently to refer to the place where movies are exhibited; in American English this may be called the movies, but that term is becoming outdated.
 In other countries, the place where movies are exhibited may be called a cinema or movie theatre.

-By contrast, in the United States, "movie" is the predominant form.
-Although the words "film" and "movie" are sometimes used interchangeably, "film" is more often used when considering artistic, theoretical, or technical aspects.
-The term "movies" more often refers to entertainment or commercial aspects, as where to go for fun evening on a date.
-For example, a book titled "How to Understand a Film" would probably be about the aesthetics or theory of film, while a book entitled "Let's Go to the Movies" would probably be about the history of entertaining movies and blockbusters.
+By contrast, in the United States, movie is the predominant term for the medium.
+Although the words film and movie are sometimes used interchangeably, film is more often used when considering a work's artistic, theoretical, or technical aspects.
+The term movie more often refers to a work's entertainment or commercial aspects.

 Further terminology is used to distinguish various forms and media used in the film industry.
-"Motion pictures" and "moving pictures" are frequently used terms for film and movie productions specifically intended for theatrical exhibition, such as, for instance, Star Wars.
-"DVD" and "videotape" are video formats that can reproduce a photochemical film.
-A reproduction based on such is called a "transfer."
+Motion pictures and moving pictures are frequently used terms for films and movie productions specifically intended for theatrical exhibitions, such as Star Wars.
+DVD, Blu-ray Disc, and videotape are video formats that can reproduce a photochemical film.
+A reproduction based on such is called a transfer.
 After the advent of theatrical film as an industry, the television industry began using videotape as a recording medium.
 For many decades, tape was solely an analog medium onto which moving images could be either recorded or transferred.
-"Film" and "filming" refer to the photochemical medium that chemically records a visual image and the act of recording respectively.
-However, the act of shooting images with other visual media, such as with a digital camera, is still called "filming" and the resulting works often called "films" as interchangeable to "movies," despite not being shot on film.
-"Silent films" need not be utterly silent, but are films and movies without an audible dialogue, including those that have a musical accompaniment.
-The word, "Talkies," refers to the earliest sound films created to have audible dialogue recorded for playback along with the film, regardless of a musical accompaniment.
-"Cinema" either broadly encompasses both films and movies, or it is roughly synonymous with film and theatrical exhibition, and both are capitalized when referring to a category of art.
-The "silver screen" refers to the projection screen used to exhibit films and, by extension, is also used as a metonym for the entire film industry.
+Film and filming refer to the photochemical medium that chemically records a visual image and the act of recording respectively.
+However, the act of shooting images with other visual media, such as with a digital camera, is still called filming, and the resulting works often called films as interchangeable to movies, despite not being shot on film.
+Silent films need not be utterly silent, but are films and movies without an audible dialogue, including those that have a musical accompaniment.
+The word talkies refers to the earliest sound films created to have audible dialogue recorded for playback along with the film, regardless of a musical accompaniment.
+Cinema either broadly encompasses both films and movies, or it is roughly synonymous with film and theatrical exhibition, and both are capitalized when referring to a category of art.
+The silver screen refers to the projection screen used to exhibit films and, by extension, is also used as a metonym for the entire film industry.